 The average cost of towing depends on various factors, but it’s typically $75-$100.

-Other charges involve repairing or replacing your car and getting it back home, so keep these in mind when estimating how much an accident will cost.
+Other charges involve repairing or replacing your car and getting it back home, so keep these in mind when estimating the cost of an accident.

 If you only need to get towed somewhere close by, plan for closer to $75; if you have to go out of town (upwards of 100 miles), be prepared for up to $300.

-If your battery is dead and won’t start your car, expect around $50-75 in addition to more if it takes more than 10 minutes ($10/minute).
+If your battery is dead and will not start your car, expect to pay around $50-75, plus more if it takes more than 10 minutes ($10/minute).

 For commercial vehicles, costs usually range from $150-$450.